When I'm backpacking, hikers often ask, "Why are you carrying an umbrella?"

 However, it's a bad idea because the umbrella is fixed.
-Since trails and sun are constantly changing, you need to adjust the umbrella to provide optimum shade.
+Since the path of the trail and the sun are constantly changing, you need to adjust the umbrella to provide optimum shade.
 If you're going to carry a half-pound piece of gear, you might as well use 100% of it, not 25% of it.

 Unless the sun is directly overhead, propping the umbrella will provide sub-optimum coverage.
 If the sun is at an angle, then an umbrella that is pointed straight up is only protecting your head from the sun, whereas a tilted umbrella can cover 80% of your body (the only part of my body that was exposed was just below my knees).
 If you're just interested in protecting your face from the sun, just get a wide-brimmed hat.

 Still, if you really want to try this, experts tell me an easy way to rig up the umbrella is to use a Camelbak Tube Trap.
-However, I think these four solutions are even more slick.
+However, I think these four solutions are even slicker.
 Lastly, here's a cheap do-it-yourself solution.